prahershk/AE483/final-submission/README.md

 ## Jupyter Notebooks
 The linearization is done in `linearization.ipynb`.

 Offline testing was conducted in `offline_test.ipynb`.
+This contains all the graphs and results from the testing conducted.

 ## Python Files
 When running the GUI.py in the conda environment, please run the following command in the terminal to integrate the PySimpleGUI library: